These fairly large silver

 Christian oriented.

-The left server with a fleur-de-lys finial is often found on
+The left server with a fleur-de-lys finial (Florentine Lily) is

 silver.

-The figure in the bowl is Jesus wrapped in a swaddling cloth.
+The figure in the bowl is supposedly the baby Jesus wrapped in a

 The middle spoon appears to be the three wise men visiting Jesus